Identifiability of Deep Polynomial Neural Networks: Setup and background

 \subsection{Identifiability and link to neurovarieties}

-We can pose a more general question: \emph{for which choices of PNN/hPNN architectures we can expect uniqueness to hold?} This question can be formalized using the notion of \textbf{identifiability} that extends \Cref{def:PNN_unique} to a general set of parameters.
+An immediate question is \emph{which PNN/hPNN architectures are expected to admit only a single (or finitely many) non-equivalent representations?} This question can be formalized using the notions of \textbf{global} and \textbf{finite identifiability}, which considers a general set of parameters.